pieper/crowdquant/README.md

 ```

 ## DICOM Server

+(The version in this branch pull data from Amazon s3 directly)

 This exaple expects a server running on `http://localhost:4000` which provides a file named *mock.json*.
 This JSON will contain a list of DICOM URLs to be downloaded by this viewer.
 Example below:
 ```
 {